Russian-owned successor of McDonald's opens in Moscow

 The logo is different, but still evokes the golden arches: a circle and two yellow oblongs — representing a beef patty and french fries — configured into a stylized M.

-Fifteen of the former McDonald's were set to reopen in Moscow on Sunday.
+Fifteen of the former McDonald's reopened in Moscow on Sunday.
 Oleg Paroev, the chain's general director, said he aims to have 200 open by the end of the month.

 As part of the sales deal, whose monetary terms were not announced, the new operation agreed to retain all 62,000 people employed by McDonald's prior to its exit.